Defence Health recognises the importance of protecting your personal information and the trust you place in us.

-- We may contact your health provider to clarify details provided by you
+- We may contact your health service provider to clarify details provided by you

 - From other individuals covered on your family membership

-- In circumstances where services claimed may be compensable from another source, we may contact any persons necessary to establish eligibility of benefits for you
+- In circumstances where services claimed may be compensable from another source, we may contact any person, organisation or agency as necessary to establish eligibility of benefits for you

 - From your employer, if you are part of a Payroll Deduction Scheme

 - From insurers with whom you have an existing insurance policy.

 - If you are a health service provider, from Medicare Australia, from the Australian Health Services Alliance Ltd and from electronic claiming software suppliers and from other bodies who provides us with services

 - From social media platforms where we have branded pages, such as on Facebook

 - From third parties who carry out services for us such as surveys, research and marketing